romainl/Apprentice/README.md

 ## Neovim terminal theme

-I removed it from `master` but you can still find it in the "fancylines-and-neovim" branch.colorscheme apprentice
+I removed it from `master` but you can still find it in the "fancylines-and-neovim" branch.

 ## What they say about Apprentice.